-Program-specific, instructional computer laboratories provide specialized software for program majors including AutoCAD, Photoshop, Maya, Combustion, Studio 4, Acrobat Professional, Director, Audition, Dreamweaver, student services
+Program-specific instructional computer laboratories provide specialized software for program majors.

-Final Cut Studio, Finale, Reason, and Adobe Creative Suite and Lectra.
 Access to these facilities is provided to program students by the faculty.
-All specialized computer labs include access to either printers or plotters.

 Wi-Fi access to the Internet is available in all campus buildings.
 The Computer Services Staff offices are located on the ground floor of the Music Building.
 Support staff can be contacted Monday through Friday at helpdesk@villa.edu.
 Appointments can always be arranged.